 - [1] Seeking care from an in-network dentist will reduce your out-of-pocket costs.
-Please note that services provided by a Medicare-excluded provider will not be covered. - [2] Deductibles are waived for Diagnostic and preventive dental care - [3] Bitewing or Periapical x-rays Bitewings limited to 1 series per calendar year.
+Please note that services provided by a Medicare-excluded provider will not be covered. - [2] Deductibles are waived for dental x-rays (bitewing, periapical, full mouth, or panoramic), fluoride, and emergency palliative treatment. - [3] Bitewing or Periapical x-rays Bitewings limited to 1 series per calendar year.
 Periapical and single bitewing x-rays as needed (up to 10 per calendar).
-Preventive x-ray frequencies cannot be duplicated between the embedded preventive services noted in the Medical Benefits Chart in Section 2.1 of this chapter and optional supplemental dental coverage. - [4] Full Mouth and Panoramic x-ray limited to once every five years. - [5] Fillings (composite) see "Class II: Basic Care Services" below - [6] Sealants deductible applies - [7] Denture partials and completes \$1,500 lifetime maximum
+Preventive x-ray frequencies cannot be duplicated between the embedded preventive services noted in the Medical Benefits Chart in Section 2.1 of this chapter and optional supplemental dental coverage. - [4] Full Mouth and Panoramic x-ray limited to once every five years - [5] Fillings (composite) see "Class II: Basic Care Services" below - [6] Sealants deductible applies - [7] Denture partials and completes \$1,500 lifetime maximum